JasminTrotter/student-portal-client-prod/README.md

 ## About

 A responsive web app where students can purchase classes and view a history of their past purchases.
 Built with React and Redux.
 Work in progress.
 See the live app [here](https://www.balletbodybyjasmin.app).
-For a demo, see tbe demo version live app [here](https://student-portal-balletbody.herokuapp.com/).
+For a demo, see the demo version live app [here](https://student-portal-balletbody.herokuapp.com/).
 * username: DemoUser
 * password: ballerinasRcool
 to test card processing functionality, use card number 4242 4242 4242 4242.